-While chemotherapy differs in terms of the type of drug or drugs and how it is delivered, it essentially refers to medications given to patients who have cancer to either kill cancer cells or prevent them from reproducing or allow greater effectiveness of other modalities.
+While chemotherapy differs in terms of type of drug or drugs and how it is delivered, it essentially refers to medications given to patients who have cancer to either kill cancer cells or prevent them from reproducing or allow greater effectiveness of other modalities.

 Chemotherapy may be delivered by medical oncology teams via pill form or intravenously.
-It is typically given in a combined regimen with other medications, with the goal that each drug maximizes its benefit in eliminating cancer yet together the side effects are reduced.
+It is typically given in a combined regimen with other medications, with the goal that each drug maximizes its benefit in eliminating the cancer yet, together the side effects are reduced.
 Regimens are based on long-term studies done at major cancer centers and are selected based on efficacy and safety.

 Drugs typically attack cancer cells which are rapidly reproducing.
-As a complication, healthy cells that by their nature rapidly reproduce may also be impacted, such as reproductive cells or lining epithelial cells.
+As a complication, healthy cells which by their nature rapidly reproduce may also be impacted, such as reproductive cells or lining epithelial cells.
 Which explains why mucosa or hematopoietic cells may be impacted.
-People undergoing chemotherapy may have significantly lower numbers of platelets and white blood cells which may impact clotting or the ability to fight infection.
+People undergoing chemotherapy may have significantly lower numbers of platelets and white blood cells which may impact clotting or ability to fight infection.

 For more information about chemotherapy and oral health, see these resources: